ReX342/flaskusers/readme.md

 source venv/bin/activate
 ```

+For windows:
-For windows the activation is by executing `& ./venv/Scripts/activate.ps1`
+The activation is by executing `& ./venv/Scripts/activate.ps1`

 Once the virtual environment has been activated you can install flask and other required modules.